 - CIM603 - Major Project Evaluation and Portfolio (40 credits)

-The applicant should demonstrate a genuine commitment and motivation for higher education study in this subject.
+- The applicant should demonstrate a genuine commitment and motivation for higher education study in this subject.

-It is expected that some applicants will be mature students with work experience, who wish to further their career development.
-These applicants will be processed through the Awarding University’s standard admission procedures, which may involve an interview as part of the process, or request of other documents such as detailed above.
+- It is expected that some applicants will be mature students with work experience, who wish to further their career development through higher education study.

 Teaching is delivered through lectures, seminars, workshops and studio-based learning, supported by digital resources via Canvas and Microsoft Teams.
 Learning activities emphasise collaboration, ethical practice and applied problem-solving.